grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "We're not smugglers," said Percy, her eye firmly locked on Shakes.
 "We're independent logistics operators."

 "Ain't we fucking all!" said Shakes.
 "Honestly, I ain't got much in the way of ideas for ya.
-I was thinking maybe you was the smart ones.
+I was thinking maybe you were the smart ones.
 From what I can see y'all are fuckin' fucked.
-Best I can say is I could run into my destination port and send some friendly bigger ship back out for ya.
+Best I can say is I could run into my destination port and send some friendly bigger ship back out for you.
 But that'll probably take a couple days at least."

 [//]: # (### Shakes agrees to let Hemi aboard the Gnat)

 "In a couple of days we'll either be sunk or in some Authority holding cell.
 There's gotta be a better option.
 Hemi?"
 Percy turned to him.

 "Well, nothing immediately comes to mind.
 But that is with limited information.
 If a new option has arisen, it will be aboard the _Gnat_.
-To sort that out, I would need to get in there and take a look at what resources you have got aboard.
+To assess the situation, I would need to get in there and take a look at what resources you have got aboard.
 I'm not sure how willing you are to let me do that."

 Shakes did not say anything, but pulled on his cigarette and watched the exhaled smoke quickly blown out over the water by the breeze.

-[//]: # (----- EDITED TO HERE -----)

 "Look, we aren't the type to ask for help," Percy said, "and I hate imposing on other folks' business, just as I don't want 'em imposing on mine, but you can see we're more than a little desperate here.
 If you can see your way to allowing Hemi -- and just Hemi -- aboard to take some specs of your boat -- see if you're carrying anything he can use -- we'll make it up to you later. ...At the current moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
 "Hrm.
-Well I've been eatin' nothing but cold chow straight from the can for days now.
-A hot meal is a strong offer yer puttin' on the table there.
+Well I've been eatin' nothing but cold chow straight from the can for a week now.
+A hot meal is maybe a stronger offer than you realize at the moment.
 Alright.
-This big guy, and this big guy alone.
+This big guy, and him alone.
 And he don't look at nothing I don't want him to look at.
 And he don't get answers to questions I don't want to answer.
 No fucking pushin', right?"

 "No pushing," said Hemi.

 "Right.
 Hang back a minute, let me go look around in there first, make sure all my pornography is put away.
 When I give you the signal, come across."

-Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old bumpers between them.
-He disappeared into the sail hatch of the _Gnat_.
+Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old bumpers.
+He disappeared through the sail hatch of the _Gnat_.

 "Interesting character," said Hemi.

-"Solo operators... nobody who is comfortable spending days or weeks at sea alone -- eating cold canned food, no fucking less -- ever totally has their head screwed on right.
+"Solo operators... nobody who is comfortable spending days or weeks at sea alone -- eating fucking cold canned food no less -- ever totally has their head screwed on right.
 Anyway, it doesn't matter how pleasant a person he is.
 The question is, do you think there's anything you can do with that boat that's going to help us?"

 "I am not entirely hopeful.
 It is not much of a craft, and is not likely to have much in the way of resources aboard.
 Frankly, I am surprised he is not lost and dead in the water himself."